ProtopointLLC/bodybytes-firmware/docs/flashing.md

 | `0x004` | 6 B | WiFi MAC (`MT_EE_MAC_ADDR`) | your assigned MAC address |
 | `0x00a`–`0x3FF` | - | RF calibration | zero; merged from on-chip eFuse at boot |

 If the factory partition is entirely erased (all `0xFF`), `mt7603_check_eeprom` returns `-EINVAL` and the driver copies the full eFuse wholesale instead of merging - including whatever MAC MediaTek burned into the chip (often `0xFF:FF:FF:FF:FF:FF` on engineering samples).
 Always write a valid factory blob with your own MAC.
+See [wifi.md §Register map](wifi.md#register-map) for the full 512-byte EEPROM register table.

 ### 2b - Reading the factory partition via JTAG